 The energy of a collision, also known as the impact force, is typically expressed in foot pounds.
 The greater the number, the more oomph the jackhammer can pack, mainly when a significant amount of mass supports it.
 Speed measurement is typically expressed in beats per minute (BPM), and producers frequently refer to a “no-load” BPM rating.
 When the rating is higher, the tool will cycle between hits more quickly, resulting in shorter periods spent demolishing structures.
 However, one must take into consideration the heightened vibration.

 To indicate the possible power of the tool.
 The manufacturer will also offer data about the motor power or air pressure.
 This information will be given in Amps (A) for electric jackhammers.
 The statistics for pneumatic jackhammers will be given in cubic feet per minute (CFM) and pounds per square inch (PSI).
 It is helpful to have all this information when matching jackhammers with air compressors.

-The mini-engines contained within portable gas-powered hydraulics each have their own specific displacement and power ratings.
+The mini-engines within portable gas-powered hydraulics each have specific displacement and power ratings.
 It is common practice to express them in terms of cubic centimetres (cc) and horsepower (hp).

 Chisels are used commonly in jackhammers and their various types

 Straight Ahead Chisels allow you to cut edges and direct the direction in which breaks occur.

 You can drive stakes into concrete for beginning and breaking points with the help of Stake Driver Tips.